kealanheena/makers-bnb/README.md

 # Makers BNB

 This is the first Makers team project, working together to build an AirBnB clone.
-Helping us develop teamwork skills, project management and technical skills.
+Helping us develop teamwork, project management and technical skills.

 ## Table of contents
 - [User Stories](#user-stories)